 One serving of eggplant can provide at least 5% of a person’s daily requirement of copper, manganese, fiber B-6, and thiamine.

-Eggplant is also a great source of vitamin C, vitamin K, vitamin B6, magnesium, niacin, phosphorus, folic acid, potassium, and more.
+Eggplant is also a great source of essential nutrients such as vitamin C, vitamin K, vitamin B6, magnesium, niacin, phosphorus, folic acid, potassium, and more.

 The antioxidants in eggplants help the body eliminate free radicals which are unstable molecules that can damage cells if they accumulate in large amounts.